greenhas/ict302_fall24/content/posts/management_Livingston_Chauncey.md

 Deane Barker, Flying Squirrel Glossary.* In my opinion it just means that there is information that is being organized or controlled using an editorial method.

 ## What does it look like?
 We see examples of content management every day, especially on social media.
-This [link](https://www.youtube.com/) to YouTube showcases multiple videos aka content and it is managed because it was engineered to display the content in a way that benefitsthe user.
+This [link](https://www.youtube.com/) to YouTube showcases multiple videos aka content and it is managed because it was engineered to display the content in a way that benefits the user.